THIS DATE IN HISTORY: May 15

 1990: Petr Klima scores at 15:13 of the third overtime to give the Edmonton Oilers a series-opening 3-2 victory against the Boston Bruins at Boston Garden to win what is still the longest game in the history of the Stanley Cup Final.

-Neither team can score again until Klima, who's been benched for long stretches earlier in the game, beats Andy Moog for the victory.
+Neither team scores again until Klima, who's been benched for long stretches earlier in the game, beats Andy Moog for the victory.
 The Oilers go on to win the series in five games.

-1967: In a trade that shaped the League for years to come, the Bruins acquire centers Phil Esposito and Fred Stanfield, and forward Ken Hodge, from the Chicago Blackhawks for defenseman Gilles Marotte, center Pit Martin and goaltender Jack Norris.
+1967: In a trade that shapes the League for years to come, the Bruins acquire centers Phil Esposito and Fred Stanfield, as well as forward Ken Hodge, from the Chicago Blackhawks for defenseman Gilles Marotte, center Pit Martin and goalie Jack Norris.
 The trade turns out to be a bonanza for the Bruins.
 Esposito, a three-time 20-goal scorer in Chicago, becomes one of the most feared scorers in NHL history.
-Hodge, who finds a home as Esposito's right wing, scores 289 goals in nine seasons with the Bruins.
-Stanfield, who can't get playing time in Chicago, scores 20 or more goals in each of his six seasons in Boston.
-All three players are part of the Bruins' Stanley Cup-winning teams in 1970 and 1972.
-The only player acquired who goes on to any success in Chicago is Martin, who scores 20 or more goals seven times with the Blackhawks.
+Hodge finds a home as Esposito's right wing, scoring 289 goals in nine seasons with the Bruins.
+Stanfield, who can't get playing time in Chicago, scores at least 20 goals in each of his six seasons in Boston.
+All three are part of the Bruins' Stanley Cup-winning teams in 1970 and 1972.
+The only player acquired who goes on to any success in Chicago is Martin, who scores at least 20 goals seven times with the Blackhawks.

 1994: Stephane Richer scores his fourth career Stanley Cup Playoff overtime goal at 15:23 of the second overtime to give the New Jersey Devils a 4-3 win against the Rangers at Madison Square Garden in Game 1 of the Eastern Conference Final.
 Claude Lemieux gives Richer the chance to be the hero by scoring the tying goal with 43 seconds remaining in the third period.
 The Devils win the opener of the best-of-7 series after losing all six of their regular-season games against the Rangers.

-1995: The visiting Vancouver Canucks set a Stanley Cup Playoff record for the fastest two shorthanded goals by one team, scoring twice in 17 seconds during a 6-5 overtime win against the St. Louis Blues in Game 5 of the Western Conference Quarterfinals.
+1995: The visiting Vancouver Canucks set a playoff record for the fastest two shorthanded goals by one team by scoring twice in 17 seconds during a 6-5 overtime win against the St. Louis Blues in Game 5 of the Western Conference Quarterfinals.
 Christian Ruuttu scores an unassisted goal at 4:31 and Geoff Courtnall beats Curtis Joseph at 4:48.
 The Canucks break the record of 24 seconds set by Montreal in 1978.
 Cliff Ronning scores the game-winner 1:48 into overtime.